Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

 To explore these symmetries numerically, we examine the difference maps under vertical reflection for various values of \( \theta_{\rm o} \).

-From Fig.~\ref{MP_aa_diff}, we find that as $\theta_{\rm o} \to \pi/2$, the difference between the original slice and its vertical reflection diminishes significantly.
+From Fig.~\ref{MP_aa_diff}, we find that as $\theta_{\rm o} \to \pi/2$ the difference between the original slice and its vertical reflection diminishes significantly.
 This suggests that the $XY$ central slice becomes symmetric under vertical reflection when $\theta_{\rm o} = \pi/2$.
 Consequently, this implies the existence of continuous rotational symmetry about the central axis.
 After confirming the approximate vertical symmetry near \( \theta_{\rm o} \approx \pi/2 \), we proceed to analyze the central slices in the \( XY \) plane for various observer inclination angles, in order to further illustrate the rotational behavior of the hypershadow.

-From Fig.~\ref{MP_aa_cent_diff}, we could get that when we decrease the value of $\theta_{\rm o}$, the central axis will counterclockwise rotates in the $XY$ center slice.
-As $\theta_{\rm o} \to 0$, this central axis will align with the Y-axis.
+From Fig.~\ref{MP_aa_cent_diff}, we could get that when we decrease the value of $\theta_{\rm o}$ the central axis will counterclockwise rotates in the $XY$ center slice.
+As $\theta_{\rm o} \to 0$, this central axis will align with the $Y$ axis.

-In summary, the cohomogeneity--one Myers--Perry black hole (\(a = b\)) exhibits high degrees of symmetry in its hypershadow.
+In summary, the cohomogeneity-one Myers-Perry black hole (\(a = b\)) exhibits high degrees of symmetry in its hypershadow.
 The shape remains invariant under changes in the observer inclination angle \(\theta_{\rm o}\), resulting only in rigid rotations.
 Additionally, the hypershadow demonstrates mirror symmetry with respect to the \(XY\) plane and continuous rotational symmetry around the central axis, consistent with the enhanced Killing symmetries of the metric.